jochem-waque/disfluent/README.md

 ```

 More likely than not though, you'll want to add subcommands, options, choices
-and autocomplete, which are also all supported of course:
+and autocomplete, which are all supported, of course:

 ```ts
 d.slashCommand("examples", "Example commands")